kubernetes/git-sync/README.md

     --credential <string>, $GITSYNC_CREDENTIAL
             Make one or more credentials available for authentication (see git help credential).
-This is similar to --username and --password or --password-file, but for specific URLs, for example when using submodules.
+This is similar to --username and
+            $GITSYNC_PASSWORD or --password-file, but for specific URLs, for example when using submodules.
 The value for this flag is either a JSON-encoded object (see the schema below) or a JSON-encoded list of that same object type.
 This flag may be specified more than once.

             Object schema:
               - url:            string, required